stuburger/yafl/README.md

 ## TL;DR

 Can't wait to get coding?
-Here's a short example to give some of you the basics.
+Here's a quick example to give you the basics.

 ```jsx
 import React, { Component } from 'react'